sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 ## Introduction
 At the time of writing, HTTP/3 is supported by 30.4% of the top 10 million websites.
 This market penetration is astounding, but it seems like all of this progress has been possible almost exclusively by work on browsers, load balancers and CDN providers.
 But what about the backend?
 How's HTTP/3 doing there?
 Not as well.

 Because of this, I have been very interested in HTTP/3 in the context of gRPC.
-While gRPC has already played a significant role in pushing the adoption of HTTP/2, HTTP/3 promises several benefits that all seem to apply especially to gRPC services.
+While gRPC has been instrumental in driving the adoption of HTTP/2, HTTP/3 promises several benefits that all seem to apply to gRPC services.

 In this post, we'll dive into what HTTP/3 is and explore the compelling reasons why it's an ideal fit for gRPC applications.
 We'll uncover the technical advancements that make HTTP/3 faster, more reliable, and more secure.
 But we won't stop at theory; we'll get our hands dirty with practical examples in Go, demonstrating how to set up and test gRPC servers and clients over HTTP/3.

 By the end of this journey, you'll have a solid understanding of the benefits HTTP/3 brings to gRPC, the tools available to start using it today, and the potential it holds for the future of API development.
 So, fasten your seatbelts and get ready to experience the next generation of network protocols!

 ## Why HTTP/3
 gRPC has had a lot of success pushing the world into HTTP/2 but there are some advantages to pushing even further and adopting the new major version of HTTP, [HTTP/3](https://http3-explained.haxx.se/en).
-I will talk for a little bit about these advantages before moving on to playing with HTTP/3.
+Let's discuss these advantages before delving into code examples.
 So why should we use HTTP/3?

 ### Quicker Connection Establishment
 HTTP/3 is built on [QUIC](https://blog.cloudflare.com/the-road-to-quic) (Quick UDP Internet Connections).
 You can think of it as a replacement for TCP but as the name suggests, it is actually built upon UDP.